2i2c-org/team-compass/finance/accounting.md

 It allows us to manually specify costs and revenue in the future, if we **know** that they will happen.
 It also lets us specify repeating numbers each month, and a percentage growth rate for monthly recurring revenues.

+### Update our budget projections model

-As we get historical data from our accounting statements, we can update the **projections** in this model with **data** from what we actually spend and make.
+As we get historical data from our accounting statements, we can overwrite the **projections** in this model with **data** from what we actually spend and make.
 To do this, use the [accounting statement table summaries](accounting:summary-tables) and update our budget projections numbers with the corresponding numbers in a given category.

+Generally speaking, **cells that are automatically computed are in grey**, while those that are hand-edited are not.
+We treat hand-edited cells as the source of truth.

+Here are values to update when we get new monthly accounting data from CS&S.

+- **Summary tab: Cash on Hand**.
+Our Cash on Hand is the source of truth for how much money we have each month.
+In the `Summary` section of the `Summary` tab, manually overwrite the automatically computed amount with the actual amount for the latest month.
+- **Expenses and income tab: Category actuals**.
+Our expenses tab sums category totals at the top.
+Overwrite these summary entries with our actual numbers in the accounting table, doing the best you can to map categories between the two.

 (accounting:summary-tables)=
 ## Accounting summary tables